 NSC knows more must be done to educate our fellow citizens about alcohol impairment, and we believe change can happen as people know more.
 A strategy grounded in human behavior theory is needed to change those beliefs and ultimately influence widespread change.

 Read the NSC Low Alcohol Concentration National Culture Change policy statement.
 It includes data, scientific evidence of impairment at low levels and background.

 Drugs — including opioids, marijuana and some over-the-counter medicines — can impair driving by causing drowsiness, altering visual functions and affecting mental judgment and motor skills.
-Even other factors, such as fatigue and stress, can impair your ability to drive.
+Other factors, such as fatigue and stress, also can impair your ability to drive.